An infographic on the life of a cask, from wine to whiskey. Find out where casks start their life and see how Scotch is dependent on Sherry.

 - Wine ages in new barrels for 3-30+ years.
 Sherry production uses the ‘solera’ system, where new wine is placed in a sequential barrel chain.
 Wine is bottled from the last barrel in the solera and topped with the wine from the next sequential barrel.
 A 30 year solera can have 30 barrels.

 - Used barrels are in high demand from Sherry producers.
-Whisky producers prefer barrels from dessert wines such as Sherry, Port and Sauternes.
-The most popular barrels for whisky production is from Oloroso Sherry barrels, a style of aged Sherry.
+Whiskey producers prefer barrels from dessert wines such as Sherry, Port, and Sauternes.
+The most popular barrels for whiskey production is from Oloroso Sherry barrels, a style of aged Sherry.

-- From Sherry to Whisky.
+- From Sherry to Whiskey.
 Sherry producers originally used a cask for up to 30 years.
 Today it’s more common to use a cask for 18-24 months before shipping it to Scotland.

 - A Single malt Scotch cask ages 3-40+ years.
 A single cask may be used for up to 70 years.